 In RepCount you can now set an exercise as "Single arm/Single leg".
 What this will do is it will double the weight when doing volume calculations to make volume tracking more accurate.
 For the default exercises, this will be applied automatically.
 Thus the volume of a dumbbell curl of 20kg would be equivalent to a barbell curl of 40kg

 What if you have logged the combined weight of the dumbbells previously?

-While most of you have logged the weight of a single dumbbell, there are some that have used the combined weigh instead, due to the lacking support of single arm/single leg exercises in previous versions.
+While most of you have logged the weight of a single dumbbell, some have used the combined weight instead, due to the lacking support of for single-arm/single-leg exercises in previous versions.
 Going forward you have the following options.

 - Disable single arm/single leg for individual exercises.
 To do this, go to edit exercises (in the main options menu on Android or in the Profile tab on iOS) and switch the single arm/single leg toggle to off.

 - Disable single arm/single leg settings for all exercises.
 Don't want this change at all?
-Then go to settings (main option menu on Android, or profile and the settings icon on iOS) and switch the setting of altogether.
-This will make the app behave as previous versions.
+Then go to settings (main options menu on Android, or profile and the settings icon on iOS) and switch it off altogether.
+This will make the app behave as in previous versions.

 If none of these options work for you, please let me know at email@example.com and I'll see what I can do.
 If there is enough demand for it, I might be able to build something to make the migration process smoother.
 And if you have any questions or feedback on this change or anything else, don't hesitate to reach out.